NuclearTurtles/HOI4-OldOrder/README.md

 EDIT: Prussias flags and leader portraits for other ideologies are not working

+EDIT 2: Flag errors are because I had RLE compression enabled, will fix and reupload, I will also copy leader portraits from Germany

 Status 3 (10:56 2-7-20): Idiocracy
 I AM AN IDIOT!
 So I set the captitals of each country to PROVINICES! not states.
 So it works now.
 I have still set up Prussia as a seperate country, after borders are done I will probably release a demo.